Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

 We define $S(V',r)$ to be the set of vertices whose distance to $V'$ is exactly $r$, and $N(V',r)$ the set of vertices of distance at most $r$ from $V'$.
 A subset $U$ of $V(G)$ is {\em $(t,c_1,c_2)$-accessible} if we can choose a family $\{W(w):w\in U\}$ of pairwise disjoint subsets of $V(G)$ such that $W(w)\subseteq N(w,t)$ for each $w$, and

 This definition will be used for constants $c_1$ and $c_2$, and large $t$.
 The motivation is that, for an accessible set $U$, there are ``large'' sets of vertices $W(w)$ which are disjoint for each $w\in U$, such that any cop in $W(w)$ can reach $w$ within $t$ steps.
+The following result comes from~\cite[Theorem 4.1]{PW_gnp} upon setting $X(G_n)=\emptyset$.